quinfer/corp-fin-mgt/README.md

 - Edit source files in `days/`, `slides/`, or `resources/` as needed.
 - Place any images or assets in the `_assets/` directory.
 - Do **not** edit files in `docs/` directly.
+- **IMPORTANT**: Ensure all QMD files have an explicit format section (see format requirements below).

 ### 2. Render the Website
 - Use the main render script to build the entire site: